Inserting Images Into VAF Forums Threads by Doug Reeves

 Related: Do you know how many Facebook users die daily?
 Ten thousand (428 every hour).
 My point is that users come and go in all forms of social media, they live and die.
 Nothing is forever.
 It's life.
 If you see a picture you really like, please save a copy to your local drive.

 So hopefully now you see why I have folks host their pictures elsewhere.
 It's your choice to host them on a 'free' site that may or may not stick around, or pay to have them hosted for decades.
 It's the same reason I don't host videos.
 Or podcasts.
 It would take up HUUUUUGGGGEEE amounts of both disk space and bandwidth, which would cost me money I don't have.
-It's already hard enough to keep this business afloat without being asked to be responsible for the digital images of 23,000 people.

-Now, how to insert a picture into a forum post:
+OK, so how to insert a picture into a forum post:

 Pick a photo sharing site, and once you've uploaded your picture use the embed image button in the forums to display it.